This Commercial Lease

 1.5 Payment by Tenant Upon Execution.
 Pursuant to the terms of Section 4.3 herein, upon execution of this

-manufacturing, research and development laboratory, related office and other related uses consistent with the character of the Project and otherwise in compliance with the provisions of Section 6 hereof (“Agreed Use”).
+be used for office and other related uses consistent with the character of the Premises and otherwise in compliance with the provisions of Section 6 hereof (“Agreed Use”).

 2.1 Letting.
 Landlord hereby leases to Tenant, and Tenant hereby leases from Landlord, the Premises, for the